maxporyvay/2D-irregular-stock-cutting-problem-multi-algorithm-solution/README.md

   - **)**
   - <ins>number of such figures</ins>: ***int***

+Classic input files examples can be found in input/classic directory.

 The resulting bins will be written to the specified output file or to standard output.
 The format of the output is the same as the format of the *bins* field (class *Packing*): list of bins, each bin is a list of its figures, each figure is a tuple with 3 components (constant figure configuration from the input file, transformed figure configuration, translation relative to the origin: numpy.array of two elements (x and y)).
 Figure configuration is a tuple of tuples-vertices of two elements (coords of each vertice).

+Output file example can be found in output directory.

 ## Using generator